KittyGiraudel/sass-guidelines/index.md

 The `@extend` directive has to be one of the features that made Sass that popular a couple of years ago.
 It has been claimed to be the holy grail of modular CSS many times now, and frankly I still cannot see why.

-While this feature might help in some circumstanc

-The main problem with `@extend` is that it is completely invisible.
+While this feature might help in some circumstances, the main problem with `@extend` is that it is completely invisible.
 When extending a selector, you have absolutely no way to answer those questions without having an in-depth knowledge of the whole code base:

 * where is my current selector going to be appended?
 * am I likely to be causing undesired side-effects?